← Back to Blog

 Pricing: Free and open-source

-Use case: Teams managing Kubernetes with Git as the source of truth
+Best for: Teams managing Kubernetes with Git as the source of truth.
+See Argo CD alternatives and Flux vs Argo CD.

 10. Flux CD